vantage-sh/docs.vantage.sh/docs/terraform.md

 # Terraform

+If you manage your infrastructure with Terraform it is very easy to connect to Vantage and automate cost reporting.

+## Setup and Connection

 :::info
 The Vantage Terraform provider is currently only available for AWS.
 :::

-## Setup and Connection

-If you manage your infrastructure with Terraform it is very easy to connect to Vantage.
 Use the [Vantage Integrations Module](https://registry.terraform.io/modules/vantage-sh/vantage-integration/aws/latest) to link your AWS and Vantage accounts.
 Below is an example of adding a member account without a CUR integration.
 Additional documentation can be found on the [Terraform Registry](https://registry.terraform.io/modules/vantage-sh/vantage-integration/aws/latest).

 ```hcl
 provider "aws" {